 You can eat and drink and take your medicines as normal.

-A nasoendoscopy usually takes place in an outpatient clinic.
+A nasendoscopy usually takes place in an outpatient clinic.
 It lasts only a few minutes.
 You will be awake and able to speak to the doctor.
-They might ask you to say some words, noises or sentences out loud or puff out your cheeks.

-Your doctor passes the nasendoscope up your nose and down your throat.
+Your doctor passes the nasendoscope into your nose.
 This can be uncomfortable but does not usually hurt.
 Your eyes might water, and you might feel like coughing.
-Occasionally people have a slight nose bleed after the procedure.

-Your doctor might ask if you would like a local anaesthetic sprayed in your nose or on the back of your throat 10 minutes beforehand to numb it.
+Your doctor might ask if you would like a local anaesthetic sprayed in the nose 10 minutes beforehand to numb it.

 After your test